Royal Bank 632C LoanMaker Handheld Calculator

 Instructions to Install and

-Configure a new Software Card
+Configure a Software Card

 Changing the Batteries